 Female leopard geckos are smaller than males and grow to between 18cm – 20cm (7.1 – 7.9 inches) in length and 45g to 70g in weight.
 Male leopard geckos are longer, reaching a length of around 20cm to 28cm (7.9 – 11 inches).
 Male leopard geckos also weigh more, reaching upwards of 60g to 90g.

 Let’s take a look at what makes female leopard geckos smaller and some of the other differences between males and females that are important to know as a pet owner.
-If you’re thinking of getting a leopard gecko or adding another to your tank, knowing what to expect from each sex is essential.
+If you’re thinking of getting a leopard gecko or adding another to your

 Table of Contents

 Why are Male Leopard Geckos Bigger than Females?

 Most desert lizards tend to have larger females than males, but leopard geckos are one species where this relationship is reversed.
 There are various theories as to why male leopard geckos are the larger of the two sexes, including:

 This hormone increases body size in males and also increases territorial aggression, which male leopard geckos must have to compete with each other.

 While male leopard geckos are far more aggressive, females can be aggressive as well.
 Males have to be able to protect themselves from females who aren’t interested in their advances.